ghost23/react-demo/README.md

 The aim of this project is to show a typical react-router-redux-saga setup.
 This little web app does nothing interesting really, but it shows all integrated technologies with simple examples.

+To work with this project you need to have [node.js](https://nodejs.org/de/) installed.
+It is recommended to use the newest stable version.
+At the time of this writing this is v7.4.0.

+After checking out this repo, navigate into the root folder of this project and run `npm install`.
+This might take a moment.
+After that, just run `npm start`.
+This will start the development server and open the browser with the web app.
+You can stop the development server at any time by hitting `CTRL+C`.

 If you're following documentations of the mentioned libraries, please note the following:

 - In redux, view (or presentational) components are usually found in a folder called 'components'.
 I don't like that, so I call the folder 'views' and then within that I do further distinctions.